MiSTer-devel/Arcade-Athena_MiSTer/Readme.md

 * Based on Tim Rudy 7400 TTL library [https://github.com/TimRudy/ice-chips-verilog](https://github.com/TimRudy/ice-chips-verilog).

 ## Instructions:
 This game is multiplayer, where two players can play taking turns with their own controllers.
 You have two action buttons for jump and attack and the 8-way joystick.
 As in the rest of the SNK Triple Z80 cores you have buttons for service and pause.
+Recomended gamepad button assignments:
 ![gamepad buttons](/docs/Athena_btn_map.jpg)

 ## Hack Flip Screen settings: